admurali/routemap-express-mw/README.md

 }
 ```

-In the function above we used ***req.routeMap.addOrUpdateObject(key, object)*** to add objects to dictionary.
+In the function above, we used ***req.routeMap.addOrUpdateObject(key, object)*** to add objects to the dictionary.

-We can retrieve and utilize the object further using ***req.routeMap.getObject(key)***
+We can retrieve and utilize the object downstream using ***req.routeMap.getObject(key)***.

 ## Pagination (Advanced)

-If querying lots of data, we might want to paginate.
-We will go over how we implement such a solution with ease using routemap for relational databases.
+When querying large amounts of data, we might want to implement pagination in our response.
+We will showcase pagination with an example solution using routemap for relational databases.

 ### Installation